matbochenek42/SQL-Analysis-of-International-Football-Results/README.md

 ## 🔎 Project Overview

 <p style="text-align:justify;">
     The goal of this project is to analyze international football data from 1872 to 2025 using PostgreSQL.
 Analysis itself is divided into three separate SQL files (plus an additional one that establishes the database), followed later by Excel files that contain charts which visually represent SQL outputs.
-The project takes a closer look at players stats, country comparisons and other!
+The project takes a closer look at players stats, country comparisons and other.
 </p>

 ## 📂 Data Overview